valerieholtz/PostgresSQL/README.md

 - Create an AWS account with a PostgreSQL DB instance on RDS
 - create a pg_dump file from local northwind database via pg_dump -U postgres northwind > pg_dump.sql
 - conncect to your AWS RDS via psql -h <remote-host> -U <user> and create a remote northwind database
-- run psql -f pg_dump.sql -h <remote-host> -U postgres -p 5432 -d <db-name> to migrate the data to the remote database
+- run psql -f pg_dump.sql -h <remote-host> -U postgres -p <port> -d <db-name> to migrate the data to the remote database
 - connect to remote database via SQLAlchemy in Python by running the program Amazon RDS_SQLAlchemy.py
 - use program to run SQL queries and store the results in a Pandas DataFrame